CleanBrowsing Android App

 Tamper-Proof Settings

-The app provides several layers of protection to prevent users from bypassing DNS filtering:
+The app provides several layers of protection to prevent users from bypassing DNS filtering.
+To fully lock down a device, complete all four steps in the app's Settings page:

 Security Features